Lega Piemonte: From Cota to Molinari

-In February 2016, during a hard-fought national congress, Riccardo Molinari replaced Cota as national secretary.
-Molinari, who was supported by the new Lega Nord federal secretary Matteo Salvini, obtained 446 votes (55.1%) from delegates, while his opponent Gianna Gancia, the incumbent national president chiefly supported by Gianluca Buonanno MEP and her husband and party heavyweight Roberto Calderoli, 364 votes (44.9%).
+During a hard-fought national congress in February 2016, Riccardo Molinari replaced Cota as national secretary.
+Molinari, who was supported by the new Lega Nord federal secretary Matteo Salvini, obtained 446 votes (55.1%) from delegates, while his opponent Gianna Gancia, the then incumbent national president chiefly supported by the then European Parliament member Gianluca Buonanno and her husband and party heavyweight Roberto Calderoli, received 364 votes (44.9%).
 Subsequently, Stefano Allasia was elected president.

-In the 2018 general election, the party obtained 22.6% of the vote, its best result ever.
-However, in the 2019 regional election, the party exceeded that result, gaining 37.1% of the vote.
+In the 2018 Italian general election, the party obtained 22.6% of the vote, its best result ever.
+In the 2019 Piedmontese regional election, the party exceeded that result, gaining 37.1% of the vote.
 After the election, Molinari was elected leader of the federal party in the Chamber of Deputies.

-Following the formation of Lega per Salvini Premier and the 2019 federal congress of the LN, after which the latter became practically inactive, in February 2020 the LNP was re-established as Lega Piemonte per Salvini Premier in order to become the regional section of the new party.
-The founding members of the new LP were Molinari, Alberto Gusmeroli, Alessandro Giglio Vigna, Andrea Giaccone and Flavio Gastaldi.
+Following the formation of Lega per Salvini Premier and the 2019 federal congress of Lega Nord, after which the latter became practically inactive as Salvini turned the national regionalist party into a right-wing populist and Italian nationalist group, the Northern League Piedmont was re-established in February 2020 as Lega Piemonte per Salvini Premier in order to become the regional section of the new party.
+The founding members of the new Northern League Piedmont were Molinari, Alberto Gusmeroli, Alessandro Giglio Vigna, Andrea Giaccone, and Flavio Gastaldi.
 Molinari continued to led the party as commissioner.

-In June 2023, during a party congress, Molinari, who had an increasing role at the party's federal level as floor leader in the Chamber of Deputies, was unanimously confirmed as party leader in Piedmont, becoming secretary.
+During a party congress in June 2023, Molinari, who had an increasing role at the party's federal level as floor leader in the Chamber of Deputies, was unanimously confirmed as party leader in Piedmont, becoming secretary.

-Popular support
+Popular support and election results

 The party has its strongholds in the outer provinces, as well as in rural and in mountain areas of Piedmont.
-In the 2010 regional election it won 25.3% in Cuneo, 24.4% in Vercelli, 21.6% in Verbano-Cusio-Ossola, 21.1% in Novara, 20.6% in Asti and 20.2% in Biella.
-In the more recent 2018 general election the party obtained 25-28% in the single-seat constituencies of southern Piedmont (Cuneo, Alba, Asti and Alessandria) and those of northern Piedmont (Novara, Biella and Verbania).
+In the 2010 regional election it won 25.3% in Cuneo, 24.4% in Vercelli, 21.6% in Verbano-Cusio-Ossola, 21.1% in Novara, 20.6% in Asti, and 20.2% in Biella.
+In the 2018 general election, the party obtained 25–28% in the single-seat constituencies of southern Piedmont (Cuneo, Alba, Asti, and Alessandria) and those of northern Piedmont (Novara, Biella, and Verbania).

-The electoral results of Lega Nord Piemont in the Region are shown in the table below.